mhm13dev/random-user-fe/README.md

 **Google Maps**
 I used the `react-google-maps/api` package to show user location on Google Maps.
 I noticed that some of the users returned by the Random User API have invalid location coordinates, so the map might show incorrect location for some users.

+**Filter, Search and Pagination Persistence**
+I used the query parameters to persist the filter, search and pagination state in the URL.
+This means that if you refresh the page, or navigate to another page and come back, the filter, search and pagination state will be persisted.